 Flexible working conditions, otherwise known as precarious work, have been on the rise for the past ten years.
 And, according to statistics, they’ll only continue to grow.
 Changes in labor regulation, globalization, technology, and pressures on labor costs, have given way to various flexible work arrangements (e.g., part-time work contracts, telework set-ups, contingency and freelance based work), lowering the number of full-time employees.
 Studies show that precarious work arrangements have both benefits and disadvantages to organizations and employees.

 - Identify and enhance your transferable skills.
 Work on developing skills that you can use in different organizations or for your own business.

 - Working part-time or on a contract basis can allow you to be more flexible as to when and where you work.
 Work progressively toward finding the perfect work arrangements to facilitate a good work-life balance.

 One last note…

 Finding a meaningful resolution to focus on is just 25% of achieving your goals.
 Aside from applying forward relevance to help you achieve your goals, download my five effective strategies to help you make them stick!

 Make the most of what your career has to offer with a Masters in International Business from Hult.
-To learn more, take a look at our blog The Hult Business Challenge: What I learned from the experience, or give your employability a huge boost with an MBA in international business.
-Download a brochure or get in touch today to find out how Hult can help you to explore everything about the business world, the future, and yourself.
+To learn more, take a look at our blog about lifelong learning opportunities at Hult.
+Or, give your employability a huge boost with an MBA in international business.
+Download a brochure.
+Get in touch today to find out how Hult can help you understand business, the future, and yourself.